KaurDiljot/Assignment-4-Iris-Classification/README.md

 Using Azure Data Factory, a pipeline was created to transfer the data from Azure Blob Storage to Azure SQL Database.
 A table named `iris_data` was created in the database to store the dataset.

 ### Data Processing and Model Training
 The data was loaded from the Azure SQL Database into a Pandas DataFrame for preprocessing.
 A Support Vector Machine (SVM) classifier was trained using Scikit-learn, achieving high accuracy.
+Hyperparameter tuning with GridSearchCV showed minor misclassification between Versicolor and Virginica.

 ### Data Visualization
 The results were visualized using Power BI, including a confusion matrix and pair plots.